11 Nov Translation and UX: 5 mistakes to avoid making on your website

 No, it couldn’t be more full of errors!

-Incorrect decimal symbol, incorrect currency position, unsuitable date format, and time expressed in a way that is illegible to the user – this one phrase is literally a prime example of a bad user experience.
+Incorrect decimal symbol, incorrect currency position, unsuitable date format.
+And time expressed in a way that is illegible to the user.
+This one phrase is literally a prime example of a bad user experience.

-Of course, the general message still seems understandable (the promotion is limited and the price will go up after a certain date), but everything else is not at all clear: for starters, do U.S. users pay the price in dollars or euros?
+Of course, the general message still seems understandable (the promotion is limited and the price will go up after a certain date), but everything else is not at all clear.
+For starters, do U.S. users pay the price in dollars or euros?

-Such errors and oversights, which to an inattentive eye might seem superficial and unimportant, can actually entirely ruin your users’ experience, who at best might simply judge the translation as overly careless; at worst, they might even fail to understand key details and, as a result, forgo the purchase.
+Such errors and oversights, which to an inattentive eye might seem superficial and unimportant, can actually entirely ruin your users’ experience, who at best might simply judge the translation as overly careless.
+At worst, they might even fail to understand key details and, as a result, forgo the purchase.

 In short, reconciling translation and UX means really paying attention to everything.